alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 - They are **Flexible**.
 We can use these modules in so many different patterns and use cases, the consumers can use this module from HPC Clusters to provisioning their EKS VPC.

 #### Capital One Terraform
-[Captial One](https://medium.com/capital-one-tech) has blogged about these concepts (and more) in a much better way than I did in the [Terraform Poka Yokes](https://medium.com/capital-one-tech/terraform-poka-yokes-writing-effective-scalable-dynamic-and-error-resistant-terraform-dcbd6a0ada6a) Article.
+[Capital One](https://medium.com/capital-one-tech) has blogged about these concepts (and more) in a much better way than I did in the [Terraform Poka Yokes](https://medium.com/capital-one-tech/terraform-poka-yokes-writing-effective-scalable-dynamic-and-error-resistant-terraform-dcbd6a0ada6a) Article.
 It's a great read going over some of these ideas and was an affirmation of some of the stuff I had been harping on about these few years.